-247 TBCA Part Five; TBOC Chapter 10, Subchapter C; cf. ABA Committee on Corporate Laws, Changes in the Model Business Corporation Act Relating to Domestication and Conversion - Final Adoption, 58 Bus.
+- 251 TBCA Part Five; TBOC Chapter 10, Subchapter C; cf. ABA Committee on Corporate Laws, Changes in the Model Business Corporation Act Relating to Domestication and Conversion Final Adoption, 58 Bus.
 Law 219 (Nov.
-2002).

-248 See Grohman v.
+2002). - 252 See Grohman v.
 Kahlig, 318 S.W.3d 882 (Tex.
-2010), in which the Texas Supreme Court held that the conversion of two corporations into limited partnerships did not violate the terms of a security agreement covering shares of stock in the corporations that required the pledgor not to "sell, transfer, lease or otherwise dispose of the Collateral or any interest therein" without the pledgor's consent, and not to "allow the Collateral to become wasted or destroyed," because the pledged shares of stock were converted to limited partnership units and the definition of "Collateral" in the security agreement encompassed "all replacements, additions, and substitutions," and the shares of stock that were canceled in the conversion relating to the mechanics of adopting a plan of conversion, obtaining owner approval, filing with the Secretary of State, and protecting creditors.
-Those Texas statutes and the federal income tax consequences of conversions are summarized below.
+2010), in which the Texas Supreme Court held that the conversion of two corporations into limited partnerships did not violate the terms of a security agreement covering shares of stock in the corporations that required the pledgor not to "sell, transfer, lease or otherwise dispose of the Collateral or any interest therein" without the pledgor's consent, and not to "allow the Collateral to become wasted or destroyed," because the pledged shares of stock were converted to limited partnership units and the definition of "Collateral" in the security agreement encompassed "all replacements, additions, and substitutions," and the shares of stock that were canceled in the conversion were first replaced with limited partnership units that represented the same interest in the businesses; thus, the Collateral was not transferred, and the pledgee's security interest was not impaired.